marco-rosti/CFF-Ball-0x/README.md

 The convergence of the simulation, instead, can be checked by plotting the quantities found into `checkConvergence.dat` (first column the *time unit*, other columns some quantities of interest; the second column, for instance, represents the non-normalised relative viscosity.
 The quantities written in that file can be found inside `timeIntegration.f90`).

 ## Code acknowledgement
-If CFF-Ball-0x has been used, to acknowledge our work please cite the following paper `Monti, A., Rathee, V., Shen, A.Q. and Rosti, M.E., 2021. *A fast and efficient tool to study the rheology of dense suspensions*.
-Physics of Fluids, 33(10), p.103314. https://doi.org/10.1063/5.0065655`
+If CFF-Ball-0x has been used, to acknowledge our work please cite the following paper <br />
+**Monti, A., Rathee, V., Shen, A.Q. and Rosti, M.E., 2021. *A fast and efficient tool to study the rheology of dense suspensions*.
+Physics of Fluids, 33(10), p.103314. https://doi.org/10.1063/5.0065655**

 ## About us
-Alessandro Monti, Ph.D.
-Postdoctoral Research Fellow at Okinawa Institute of Science and Technology Graduate University (OIST).
-Creator and main developer
+**Alessandro Monti**, Ph.D.
+Postdoctoral Research Fellow at Okinawa Institute of Science and Technology Graduate University (OIST). `Creator and main developer` <br />
-Marco Edoardo Rosti, Ph.D.
-Assistant Professor at Okinawa Institute of Science and Technology Graduate University (OIST).
-Coordinator
+**Marco Edoardo Rosti**, Ph.D.
+Assistant Professor at Okinawa Institute of Science and Technology Graduate University (OIST). `Coordinator`